lidanqing-intel/Paddle/python/paddle/fluid/contrib/slim/tests/Investigation_on_accuracy_diff.md

 2. Introducing new hardware.
 3. Developing new functionality (e.g. adding new operator kernel).
 4. Testing with different environments, languages, data loaders
-    * e.g. python vs. C-API
-    * e.g. training on python with PIL, inference on C++ with OpenCV
+    * e.g. python vs. C-API, training on python with PIL, inference on C++ with OpenCV
     * e.g. training on GPU, inference on CPU, with different kernel implementations on GPU and CPU.
 Use case: When working on `batch_norm`, the `sqrt` function implementation on GPU and native CPU had lower precision, whereas MKL-DNN implementation had much higher precision.

 ## 1. General accuracy investigation guidance